 7.3.
 The Lead Pastor

-To be appointed as the Lead Pastor, and to maintain that position, an individual must satisfy the criteria established for pastors, as set forth in Section 3 of The Book of Church Order In the exercise of pastoral plurality within the Church there shall be a first among equals; one man among the many whose gifted influence exercises a greater leadership role than that of the others.
-He shall be called the Lead Pastor, and shall be responsible to lead the pastoral team in ministering the Word of God to the people of God.
-He shall be an equal among his fellow elders in the exercise of authority, but shall have a distinct role in that he serves as the leader of his fellow elders.
+To be appointed as the Lead Pastor and to maintain that position an individual must satisfy the criteria established for pastors as set forth in The Book of Church Order.
+In the exercise of pastoral plurality within the Church there shall be a first among equals; one man among the many whose gifted influence exercises a greater leadership role than that of the others.
+He shall be called the Lead Pastor and shall be responsible to lead the pastoral team in ministering the Word of God to the people of God.
+He shall be an equal among his fellow elders in the exercise of authority but shall have a distinct role in that he serves as the leader of his fellow elders.

 7.3.1.
 Corporate service – He shall serve as the President and Chief Executive Officer of the Corporation, and he shall have stewardship responsibility for advancing the vision and mission of the Corporation and managing or overseeing the business of the Corporation consistent with the authority delegated and the resolutions promulgated by the Board.